 Students will be recognized for outstanding academic achievement and citizenship during the school year.
-A "Positive Behavior Program" and "Second Step" programs throughout the distinct.
+Each month a "Spartan Strong" assembly will highlight these achievements and recognize students demonstrating strong academic abilities and positive character traits.

 MEDIA CONSENT

 Photographs and video images of students in the East Lycoming School District are routinely taken for the purpose of celebrating student achievement and sharing educational programs with the community.
 They are submitted to area newspapers, used in district publications and/or posted on websites associated with the district.